EnterpriseTrainingCenter/WindowsServer/Instructions/Labs/Managing-Hyper-V.md

 Perform this task on CL1.

 1. Open **Terminal**.
-1. In Terminal, try to create a remote PowerShell session to PM-SRV20.
+1. Test the net connection to the IP address of PM-SRV21.

     ````powershell
-    Enter-PSSession PM-SRV20
+    Test-NetConnection 10.1.200.168
     ````

-    > This fails, because the virtual machine is on a private switch and not reachable for the host.
+    > This fails, because the virtual machine is on a private switch and not reachable for computers on different networks or the host.

 1. Open a remote PowerShell session to PM-SRV1.